Aerial Surveys and Inspection

 Plowman Craven operates the aerial division of the company in the same manner that a commercial charter airline would operate their fleet of aircraft, with full maintenance schedules, procedures and checklists for all equipment.
 When working on property or construction projects, we typically deploy the Falcon 8, made by Intel.
 It’s widely regarded as one of the best aircraft in the world and is a lightweight, manoeuvrable octocopter (eight motors) that offers a raft of excellent safety features.
 The main camera used is a 36-megapixel Sony A7-R digital SLR with a 35mm lens – it’s capable of providing survey data to a very high accuracy level (10mm)

 For rail and infrastructure, we use our unique Vogel R3D system that provides a much higher level of accuracy.
-The Vogel R3D is made up of an Altura Zenith drone platform, a Phase One 100-megapixel camera and a bespoke software and workflow process that enables the extraction of sub-5mm accurate survey data.
+The Vogel R3D combines a high-redundancy UAV platform and 100-megapixel camera with bespoke workflows and software to enable the extraction of sub-5mm accurate survey data.
 Network Rail has described the system as a “game-changer”.

 Plowman Craven is certified by the Civil Aviation Authority (permission No.2703) and all pilots possess a Remote Pilot Licence from a CAA-approved training provider as well as an EASA Class 2 medical certificate.
 All projects are rigorously risk assessed and conducted in strict observation of all required public safety standards.